buddy-compiler/buddy-mlir/docs/rvv-enviroment.md

 > **_NOTE:_** By default, the script allows `make` to use all available threads for compilation.
 It may lead to consuming a lot of memory and crashing the compiler.
-If you face with the issue, try to limit the number of threads by passing an argument to the script.
+If you face with the issue, try to limit the number of threads by passing a corresponding argument to the script.
 For example, `./build-rvv-env.sh 4`